 12. Fresh Fruit and Greek Yogurt

-in protein.
+Greek yogurt is all the rage now, as its typically low in calories but high in protein.
 It's a great snack, but it can be made even better by adding fresh fruit to it.
 Try adding fresh strawberries to increase your antioxidant intake.

 Jams can be a great addition to your toast in the morning, and if made the right way can be nutritious as well.

-Lemonades are a summer past time, and there's no reason you can't infuse yours
+Lemonades are a summer past time, and there's no reason you can't infuse yours with some fresh fruit.

 15. Fruit Cakes